 E. L. James first self published her Fifty Shades of Grey novels as an eBook and print-on-demand.
 Later when the book got viral, theÂ publishing rights were acquired by Vintage Books in March 2012.

 Research different publishers.
-You may choose to self publish, but getting published by a big time publisher is better for getting a larger audience.
-Most publishers only choose to publish or even read solicited material (that is, manuscripts gone through an agent.)
+You may choose to self publish, but getting published by a big-time publisher is better for getting a larger audience.
+Most publishers only choose to publish or even read solicited material (that is, manuscripts have gone through an agent.)

 Agents usually also choose to read only material that they are acquainted with or the authors they know.
 Prices range.
 However, there are quite a few publishers that do publish unsolicited material, such as Penguin or Allen & Unwin.